joshuamckenty/pinet/README.md

     [x] can launch from many different images
     [x] ignore kernel/ramdisk from user, hardcode for now [x] can launch different sizes
+    [ ] NAT to public internet works from instances
+    [ ] access to other users instances only works on "default" protocols

 S3 / Images
 -----------